ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - NFS CSI Driver help written by Rudi Martinsen [here](https://rudimartinsen.com/2024/01/09/nfs-csi-driver-kubernetes/)
 - Helm Chart reference [here](https://github.com/kubernetes-csi/csi-driver-nfs/tree/master/charts)
 - On your local machine open the terminal and use Helm to add the repo and install the driver

-- Run the following to switch to the kube-system namespace
+- Switch to the `kube-system` namespace
 ```
 kubectl config set-context --current --namespace=kube-system
 ```